walles/barnklocka/README.md

 A clock app for helping children learn analog and digital time.

 # TODO
-* Only enable speech if a Swedish voice is available
 * Make an icon
 * Make a "functional image"
 * Write a Privacy Policy (yes, I know)